Dissertation Completion Fellowships

 - completed two draft dissertation chapters (or one draft article for students in fields where the dissertation consists of three articles), confirmed by two faculty advisors, one of whom is the principal dissertation advisor.

-- Students who receive funding from a source external to GSAS must accept that award in lieu of DCF funding.
-In the event that the amount of the alternate award is less than that provided by the DCF, GSAS will provide a supplement to make up the difference.
+- Students who receive funding from a source external to Harvard Griffin GSAS must accept that award in lieu of DCF funding.
+In the event that the amount of the alternate award is less than that provided by the DCF, Harvard Griffin GSAS will provide a supplement to make up the difference.
 In some cases, an external award bonus may be offered.

-- Students should plan to utilize their DCF funding during their G5 or G6 year, and no later than their G7 year.
+- Students should plan to utilize their DCF funding during their G5 or G6 year and no later than their G7 year.
 While DCF requests from students beyond the G7 year will be considered on a case-by-case basis with the recommendation of a faculty advisor, awards are not guaranteed.
+Students beyond the G7 year should contact Academic Programs to determine their eligibility.

 - While on a DCF, students may not hold a teaching appointment or other form of employment.